 Pee-wee's Big Adventure (1985)

-It's hard to believe that Pee-wee's Big Adventure is celebrating its 35th anniversary this August.
 The first feature film directed by Tim Burton and scored by Danny Elfman, this cult favorite continues to delight new generations of fans.
 From his iconic "Tequila" dance to rescuing animals from a burning pet shop, Pee-wee is the hero we need.
 Look for L.A. locations like Warner Bros.
 Studio in Burbank, Third Street Promenade in Santa Monica, and Malibu Creek State Park.
 "Be sure and tell 'em Large Marge sent ya!"

 Point Break (1991)